Last Updated on January 5, 2022 by Real Men Sow

 Pruning apple trees are best done in late winter or very early spring.
 The trees become dormant, which happens in the winter between November and February.
-When trees are dormant, their leaves fall and would be conserving their energy in the roots, trunk, and main branches.
+When apple trees are dormant, their leaves fall and would be conserving their energy in the roots, trunk, and main branches.
 It’s best to complete pruning it before its growth starts in the spring, never do it in early winter for the cuts might welcome diseases that you’d want to avoid.

 Importance of Pruning Apple Trees